 So, are bromeliads poisonous to cats?
 Let’s find out!

-Are Bromeliads Poisonous to Cats?
+Are Bromeliads Poisonous or Toxic to Cats?

 No, Bromeliads aren’t poisonous to cats.
 All houseplants that belong to the bromeliad family are safe for housepets.
 However, if you have kittens, it’d be better to keep them away from the plant.

 Kittens tend to be curious and chew on anything they find.
 They may be allergic to bromeliad, and it’s better not to find out the hard way.